Investor guides

 Here is what makes this signal sharp: it can flip a market into overvalued territory with no change in price at all.
 When rates rise, the same home costs more every month, so affordability cracks while the sticker price holds.
 A market that looked fine on price-to-income can fail this test the moment the rate cycle turns.

 Austin's payment burden, month by month, against the mortgage rate.
-At 3% rates it took ~16% of income; the same homes blew past the 30% line as rates hit 7% — the burden moves with the rate cycle, not just the price.
+At 3% rates it took ~16% of income; the same homes blew past the 30% line as rates hit 7%, so the burden moves with the rate cycle and not only with the price.
 Snapshot through May 2026.

 Signal 3: Is inventory unusually tight?